gabrieleara/rtdag/tools/rt-dag/rt-dag/readme.md

 # FAQ

- 1. why not use middlewares like DDS, ROS, OpenMP, corba-like, etc ?
+ 1. why not use middlewares like DDS, ROS, OpenMP, etc ?
    - These could be future updates, but be aware that they usually have internal scheduling policies on top of the OS scheduling that could complicate realtime analyses.
 As an initial step, to simplify things, we want to support Linux OS-only resources, with no external dependencies.
  2. ...